 20 by 2020

-Last fall, following a five-year impact investing pilot, the Board established a target of investing 20 percent of the Foundation’s assets in impact investments by 2020.
+In 2016, following a five-year impact investing pilot, the Board established a target of investing 20 percent of the Foundation’s assets in impact investments by 2020.
 To achieve this “20 by 2020” goal while providing returns that ensure long-term financial stability, HCF will employ a mix of strategies aligned with priorities that include a preference for local investments, balanced with national/global investments to provide a diversified portfolio.
 Focus areas for impact investment include education, affordable housing, youth, health, employment and other areas that align with granting priorities.
 The Foundation’s next steps will be to assess opportunities, investment criteria, local and national partnerships and measuring and reporting on social impact.

 Audit results identified that portfolios under the direction of each of HCF’s three investment managers were outperforming benchmarks for ESG performance.
 This demonstrates that HCF’s portfolios comprise companies with a “stronger than average preparedness to manage material environmental, social and governance risks.”
 The Foundation will be working with its investment managers, who are all signatories to the United Nations Principles for Responsible Investment, to determine next steps in the evolution of our investment policy.